-The theme of World Password Day 2017 is to #LayerUp.
-Layering up means enabling two-factor authentication to your logins.
-This is a free and quick security measure that you can configure in the settings of your email, bank, and social media apps.
+2 Factor Authentication:Enabling two-factor authentication to your logins is a free and quick security measure that you can configure in the settings of your email, bank, and social media apps.
+You are beginning to see even the big social medias like Facebook and Twitter using 2FA.

 The most common way to successfully perform two-factor authentication is using your password with a second factor, like your mobile phone, fingerprint, or USB.
 This extra step makes it extremely difficult for you to be a victim of identity theft, privacy, and other cybercrimes.